-The Hearst Foundation Scholarship is awarded to a new or continuing student in a CPSY degree program.
+The Hearst Foundation Scholarship is awarded to new or continuing students in a CTSP degree program.
 Individuals who are members of a currently or historically under-represented racial or ethnic group, or individuals who have demonstrated significant commitment to serving racially or ethnically diverse populations are eligible.

 Kurt Wehbring Annual Scholarship

 This scholarship is awarded to a new or continuing student who has demonstrated commitment to professional service in the area of domestic violence.
 Financial need is considered when awarding this scholarship.

 This scholarship is for new or continuing students who comes from a disadvantaged background, or an under-represented population, or demonstrates financial need.

 This scholarship is awarded to a new or continuing student with demonstrated financial need.

 This scholarship is intended to support professional mental health counseling students with financial need, with preference given to students who self-identify as being from historically marginalized communities.

 Students in the following programs are eligible to apply for on campus positions that do not require enrollment in our Student Affairs Administration program*: Art Therapy; Marriage, Couple, and Family Therapy; Professional Mental Health Counseling; Professional Mental Health Counseling - Addictions.